 "PIE ARE SQUARE" by M. Hewitt.
 What and where is the colored digit of π appearing once?

-Trigonometry solves a triangle for angles and lengths by decomposing it into two right triangles.
-Every right triangle is similar to a "unit" right triangle with a particular (cosine, sine) pair: cosine²+sine²=1².
-But these pairs are taken as known for every point on the unit circle enabling the trigonometric laws of cosines, sines, and tangents.
-CSC3 spews out these values.
-CSC3's display will halt by touching the screen or keypad or left clicking a mouse.
+Trigonometry solves any triangle for angles and lengths by decomposing it into two right triangles.
+Every right triangle is similar to a "unit" right triangle with a particular (cosine, sine) pair: cosine²+sine²=1² whose pairs are taken as known for every point on the unit circle thereby enabling the trigonometric laws of cosines, sines, and tangents.
+CSC3 will freeze a pair by touching the screen, keypad, or left clicking a mouse.
 Use Esc to exit CSC3.